kwilliamson34/arch-upskill/posts/bundling.md

 - RequireJS and Browserify were dated approaches to bundling pre-webpack

 ### Core Concepts

+**Tree shaking, code splitting and minification are crucial techniques in JavaScript optimization.**

 - modules: can be imported, exported, and loaded asynchronously.
 Natively supported by JavaScript since ECMAScritp 2015.
 - chunks: flat, minified code created by the bundler crawling your dependency tree.